 Instructions

-Making hummus really couldn't be easier!
+Making this creamy hummus really couldn't be easier!
 As long as you have a food processor or blender, you can whip this up in no time!

 Step 1: Drain the liquid from garbanzo beans, reserving it for later.
 Then rinse with cool water.